davidkorea/AWS/Databases/1_RDS.md

   - Daily full snapshot of the database
   - Backups are “continuous” and allow **point in time recovery**, Capture transaction logs in real time
   - 7 days retention (can be 0 to 35 days)
+  - When you delete a DB instance, you can retain automated backups, 如要伸出数据库时，可以选择保留backup
 - DB Snapshots:
   - Manually triggered by the user
-  - Retention of backup for as long as you want
+  - Retention of backup for as long as you want, manual Snapshots don’t expire
   - Snapshots **takes IO operations** and can **stop database** from **seconds to minutes**
     - if **Multi-AZ**，**snapshot** created by **standby instance**, don’t impact the master – just the standby
+  - Snapshots are incremental after the first snapshot (which is full)
+  - You can take a “final snapshot” when you delete your DB

 # 4. RDS Encryption
 - Encryption at rest capability with AWS **KMS - AES-256** encryption
 - SSL certificates to encrypt data to RDS in flight.
 To enforce SSL: